djessup/nixcfg/scripts/README.md

 # Nix Cleanup Script

-A comprehensive Nix store cleanup tool designed for nix-darwin systems that safely removes old generations, performs garbage collection, and optimizes the store for maximum space recovery.
+A Nix store cleanup tool for nix-darwin systems that safely removes old generations, performs garbage collection, and optimizes the store for space recovery.

 ## Features